United States Space Force Combat Forces Command: Air Force Space Command emblem and motto

-The first commander of Air Force Space Command, General James V. Hartinger, suggested that the Air Force Space Command emblem be patterned after the Space Badge and the final emblem drew on it for most of its elements.
+The first commander of Air Force Space Command, General James V. Hartinger, suggested that the Air Force Space Command emblem be patterned after the Space Badge and the final emblem drawn on it for most of its elements.

 The centrally dominant globe represents the earth as viewed from space, the earth being both the origin and control point for all space satellites.
 The lines of latitude and longitude emphasize the global nature of Air Force space operations.
 The emblem is provided its distinctive appearance by two symmetric ellipses representing the orbital paths traced by satellites in earth orbit; the satellites themselves being symbolically depicted as four point stars.
 The 30 degree orbital inclination and symmetrically opposed placement of the satellites signify the worldwide coverage provided by Air Force satellites in accomplishing the surveillance and communications missions.
 The slight tapering of the orbital ellipses represents the characteristic eastward motion.
 The centrally superimposed deltoid symbolizes both the Air Force upward thrust into space and the launch vehicles needed to place all satellites in orbit.
 The distinctive dark blue background shading, small globe, and stars symbolize the space environment.

 Air Force Space Command's motto, "Guardians of the High Frontier," was developed from the submissions of three individuals at Space Command and the United States Air Force Academy before being announced on 17 February 1983.
-The motto would later inspire the title of "Guardian" for U.S. Space Force members.
+The motto later inspired the title of "Guardian" for U.S. Space Force members.